Inflection Point for IoT

 Susan is a former Public Contract Law Procurement Division Co-Chair, former Co-Chair and current Vice-Chair of the ABA PCL Cybersecurity, Privacy and Emerging Technology Committee.

-Priscilla Fasoro represents clients on a wide variety of complex commercial transactions, specializing in those involving technology and data.
-In particular, her practice focuses on negotiating outsourcing and other technology-driven agreements, including services agreements for both service providers and customers.
-Priscilla represents clients in…
+Priscilla Combari represents clients on a wide variety of complex commercial transactions, specializing in technology-driven matters that enable clients to innovate and become industry leaders.
+She has significant experience negotiating outsourcing and other technology-driven agreements, including agreements for software development and implementation, data…